alibaba/GraphScope/docs/flex/interactive/data_import.md

 Currently we only support import data to graph from local `csv` files or `odps` table.
 See configuration `loading_config.data_source.scheme`.

-## Sample Configuration for the "Modern" Graph
+## Sample Configuration for loading "Modern" Graph from csv files

 To illustrate, let's examine the `examples/modern_import_full.yaml` file.
 This configuration is designed for importing the "modern" graph and showcases the full range of configuration possibilities.
 We'll dissect each configuration item in the sections that follow.